AllenSpaces/super-installer/README.md

   - Records installed plugins with their repository, branch, tag, and dependencies
   - Only main plugins are recorded (dependencies are stored in `depend` field)
   - Used to maintain consistency across installations and updates

+- **Post-Install Commands**: Use `execute` field to run build commands
+  - Commands are executed after successful Git clone/update
+  - Supports both installation and update operations
+  - Commands run in the plugin's installation directory
+  - Useful for compiled plugins that require build steps

 ## Examples